wkan17012021/Portfolio/README.md

 - Replaced some components as they were not applicable or could be combined with others e.g. social grid component - largely removed but transferred social media icons to the footer; or the boring list of professional skills which has been transformed into marquee components!

 ### V.04
 - Oct -> Dec 2023: minor tweaks.
 Swap out the react marquee as I found out only after getting it to work that, it is a deprecated feature.
+Change content for work exp to project based statement with an accompanying blog post for a deep dive into the work using STAR method.
 ### Challenges

 #### Learning how to use MUI v.5